giacomo-ciro/diffusion-llms/README.md

 ## Overview
 ### Research Question
-We explored previous research trying to overcome the issue with fixed-length outputs in diffusion models compromising between diffusion and auto-regression.
+(tl;dr) We explored previous research trying to overcome the issue with fixed-length outputs in diffusion models compromising between diffusion and auto-regression.
 We propose a variable length diffusion generation that is fully diffusion.

 ### Discrete Diffusion Framework
 Training step for diffusion model: